 My passion is people, especially relationship building.
 Before I opened The Gallery at Flat Rock in 2015, I worked as a freelance photographer for 11 years in Boston.
-I loved the work as it allowed me a glimpse into people’s lives, albeit brief but impactful.
+The work assignments gave me a glimpse into people’s lives, albeit brief but impactful.
 I learned the importance of listening to and honoring everyone I meet.

 I was born in South Korea, and raised in Japan before coming to the U.S. at 15 years old.
 I studied Political Science in college and then through a circuitous route discovered my love for photography.
 I worked as an assistant for several photography studios and then stepped out on my own as a freelance photographer.
 It was a journey that allowed for many unique opportunities.

-Upon moving to western North Carolina, my intent was to transition into specializing in pet photography.
-I met Brown Dog by happenstance while on a road trip—she was my impetus to move from a big city to a small town.
-In my search for a photography studio I discovered the building that now houses the gallery.
+Upon moving to Western North Carolina, my intent was to transition into pet photography.
+I met Brown Dog by happenstance while on a road trip—she was my impetus to move from a big city to a small town and in my search for a photography studio I discovered the building that now houses the gallery.

 Interestingly, the building is one of the remaining structures of the historic Flat Rock High School; before the school closed in 1967, what is now the gallery space served as the school cafeteria.
 I have learned that some previous tenants were gallery owners, and of all things, that George Winston had once held a concert in the space.
 Art is embedded in the atmosphere of this place!
 It wasn’t long after I established my photography studio that I began to transition it to a fine art gallery.
 I am proud to say we currently represent over 60 artists working in all mediums.

 The Gallery at Flat Rock is here to serve the community—by providing a venue to stage compelling exhibits, host cultural events, and enrich lives through bringing artists and collectors together.
-Drop in to say hello, share a story, or to pet Brown Dog, who works as the gallery’s official mascot.
-(Believe me, we know where we two-leggeds stand on the totem pole.)
+Drop in to say hello, share a story, or to pet Brown Dog, who works as the gallery’s official mascot (Believe me, we know where we two-legged stand on the totem pole).

 Susan joined the gallery team in the spring of 2017.
 She’s been a natural fit for the gallery, due to her love for the arts and all things community-oriented.
 Susan has served the community by volunteering her time and efforts on the boards of Feed the Kids, Hendersonville Community Co-op, and Friends of the Hendersonville County Public Library (to name just a few organizations).